Welcome to today's edition of the Rush 24-7 podcast.

 First, mass amnesty.

-That's what that's what's in the Senate bill.
+That's what's in the Senate bill.

 Then more illegals will pour across.

-But I'll bet you the number of people pouring cross the border at night is doubled since this debate began, two or three, especially since the uh the Senate bill contained what is essentially amnesty.
+In fact, I will bet you, I don't know the number, I'm just going to guess, but I'll bet you the number of people pouring across the border at night is doubled since this debate began, two or three, especially since the Senate bill contained what is essentially amnesty.

 I'll bet you the numbers of people coming across the border from Mexico have increased in the last two weeks dramatically, precisely because of the legislation.

-And it makes perfect sense that it would happen given how that bill shapes up and what the people uh who want to get into this country are being made to understand about that bill.
+And it makes perfect sense that it would happen given how that bill shapes up and what the people who want to get into this country are being made to understand about that bill.

 So you got mass amnesty, then you have more illegals, then voting rights for illegals.